 If you are a member – log in and read more

 If you are a member we have gathered everything you need to know in preparation for your parental leave in SULF Parents’ Guide.
-This manual includes information about parental leave and holidays, extension of postgraduate employment and educational grants or scholarships, the consequences of part-time work, how to calculate your sick pay levels and more.
+This manual includes information about parental leave and holidays, extension of postgraduate employment, scholarships, the consequences of part-time work, how to calculate your sick pay levels and more.
 Log on to My Pages and download the Guide.

 If you have not had time to become a member, it’s easy to fill out an application here.